 How our doctors can help you have beautiful breasts, now.

-Although it is not an emergency, a ruptured silicone gel implant or deflated saline implant should be removed and replaced in a timely manner.
+Although it is not an emergency, a ruptured silicone gel implant or saline breast implant deflation should be removed and replaced in a timely manner.
 This requires going to the operating room, removing the ruptured implant, and thoroughly cleansing the area.
 Other modifications can be made at that time to improve the overall appearance.
 Many patients will also use this opportunity to change the breast implant size or type.

 Are your breast implants under warranty?
 Most likely, yes.